PogiAbel/CHORD2.0/README.md

 - You can change between major and minor induvidial chord with the check box or with the 'm' key
 - You can play the chord notes simultaneously or induvidially, you can set this with the arpeggiator chechk box
 - Can pause with the 'p' key
+- You can change the time between notes and the lentgh of a note(in ms)

 ---